ajbeck800/CS121_Project_7_Beck/README.md

 ```
 int lower starts at 1
 int upper starts at 100
-int guess, use getMean to find mean of upper and lower
-string feedback is inputted by user
 int turns starts at 0
 int keepGoing starts true

 while keepGoing is true:
-    set guess to the mean of lower and upper
+    set int guess to the mean of lower and upper
     increment turns
     ask user to enter h, l, or c (Too High, Too Low, or Correct)
-    put it in feedback
+    put it in string feedback
     if feedback = "h":
         set upper to guess
     else if feedback = "l":